MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ### Add a personal tab

-**To add a personal tab to this application, create a content page and update existing files**
+**To add a personal tab to this application, create a content page, and update existing files**

 1. In your code editor, create a new HTML file, **personal.html** and add the following markup: